Who are you and how were you interested in VR?

-My job is to create business around emergent technologies.
-We try to solve our client's problems or create new business by focusing on right things and using best technologies for each case.
+My job is to create a business around emergent technologies.
+We try to solve our client's problems or create new business by focusing on the right things and using the best technologies for each case.
 In my work, I do a lot of speeches and presentations, and I also do sales and consultation.
-In some rare occasions I also do some real development and service design work.
+On some rare occasions, I also do some real development and service design work.

 What are the most important concepts in VR?

-I like to divide VR to simulation, training, collaboration and entertainment.
-All of them have their different angles on how to gain value for the end user.
+I like to divide VR into the simulation, training, collaboration, and entertainment.
+All of them have different angles on how to gain value for the end-user.

 Why is it exciting?

-VR can take you to completely different place from where you are.
+VR can take you to a completely different place from where you are.
 Because your whole field of vision sees only digital content, it can fool your brain very effectively.
-VR can be used for fun, recovery, easing chronic pain, help you with phobias etc. On the other hand, we can make you feel sick and have nightmares in the night.
+VR can be used for fun, recovery, easing chronic pain, help you with phobias, etc. On the other hand, we can make you feel sick and have nightmares at night.